OCSInventory-NG/IpdiscoverScanner/README.md

 # IpDiscover Scanner

 This script is meant as an alternative to the existing IpDiscover perl script included with ocsreports.
 It will not insert data into the database, but the results of the scan will be output to a file in XML format.
-The files can then be injected into the OCS, either by using the perl injector script or any tool able to POST data to /ocsinventory.
+The files can then be injected into an OCS server, either by using the perl injector script or any tool able to POST data to /ocsinventory.

 ## Requirements
 - Python 3.6+